-The Pineapple is a tropical fruit that has long been thought of as expensive and exotic, and it was once only eaten by exceptionally rich noblemen and royalty.
-Now that it can be found in most family homes across the world it has got us all to wondering whether our four-legged best friends can eat it too?
-We know that they can’t eat grapes and raisins because this can lead to organ failure, but what about Pineapple?
+The Pineapple is a tropical fruit that has long been thought of as expensive and exotic.
+It was once only eaten by exceptionally rich noblemen and royalty.
+Now that it can be found in most family homes across the world, it has many dog owners wondering whether our four-legged best friends can eat it too?
+We know that they can’t eat grapes and raisins because this can lead to organ failure.
+But what about Pineapple?

-A balanced diet that contains Protein, Carbohydrates, Fat, Vitamins, Minerals and Water is recommended for every dog, which can usually be given to your pup through a combination of dry kibbles and other food.
+A balanced diet that contains Protein, Carbohydrates, Fat, Vitamins, Minerals, and Water is recommended for every dog.
+These nutrients can usually be provided to your pup through a combination of dry kibbles and other food.
 Certain fruits can be added to your dog’s diet to give them a variety of nutrients to keep them healthy.

 So can dogs eat pineapple?
-The short answer here is yes, dogs can eat Pineapple, but in this guide we are going to run you through how much they can eat and why it is good for them, as well as when they can’t eat it and the possible side effects.
-So, be sure to get the full facts before you give it to your pooch.
+The short answer here is yes, dogs can eat Pineapple.
+In this guide we are going to run you through how much they can eat and why it is good for them.
+You’ll also find out when they shouldn’t eat it, and the possible side effects.
+So, let’s get the full facts before you give it to your pup.

 Which Bits of the Pineapple Can Dogs Eat?